Here’s what you can find in the Treatise

 Learning Cost:

 The user learns to launch anything in their sling, turning any handheld object into a potential projectile.
-The Narrator may choose to impose ◄ 1 – ◄ 3 shifts to the skill roll based on the nature of the object being used.
+The Narrator may choose to impose ◄ 1 to ◄ 3 shifts to the skill roll based on the nature of the object being used.

 Spin sling